-Xin Zou is an Associate Professor of Global China Studies and the Director of the Chinese Language Program at NYU Shanghai.
+Xin Zou is the Director of the Chinese Language Program and an Associate Professor of Global China Studies at NYU Shanghai.
 Her academic training and professional experience bring closely together Chinese literature, culture, and language pedagogy.
 She received her BA in Chinese Language and Literature from Peking University, China, MA and PhD in Chinese Literature and Culture, and MS in Curriculum and Instruction from the University of Wisconsin-Madison, USA.
 Prior to joining NYU Shanghai, Xin Zou worked at Princeton University, USA, for a decade, where she taught, conducted research, and held administrative posts in the Department of East Asian Studies, Chinese Language Program, and Princeton-in-Beijing Summer Language Program.

 A scholar of classical Chinese literature and culture, Xin Zou deals broadly with the interaction between social-cultural changes, language, and literature, and, in particular, the emergence of new genres that reshaped the Tang-Song literary landscape.
 She has published peer-reviewed articles in T’ang Studies (USA) among other journals as well as book chapters on Tang narratives and their intersection with other literary genres.
 Dedicated to extending the reach of classical Chinese literature to a broader global audience, Zou is also actively engaged in translating and annotating Sima Qian’s Shiji (Indiana University Press, USA), classical tales (World Scientific, Singapore; Bloomsbury, UK), and contributing essays on Tang literature to The Routledge Handbook of Traditional Chinese Literature (Routledge, UK).